mivalek/odin_projects/README.md

 A selection of assignments from the amazing resource that is [The Odin Project](https://www.theodinproject.com/)

-:warning: I haven't spent a huge amount of effort optimising for mobile but it shouldn't be too bad...
+:warning: I haven't spent a huge amount of effort optimising for mobile but it shouldn't be too bad even on small screens.

 ## Library